goldhac/Mayo-App/mayo_fixed/FIREBASE_SETUP.md

    - Users can create couple data where they are either user1 or user2

 These rules ensure proper data isolation and security for all app features, including the mood tracker functionality.

+## Storage Rules Explanation

+The rules in `storage.rules` provide the following permissions:

+1. **Profile Pictures**:
+   - Any authenticated user can read profile pictures
+   - Users can only write (upload) their own profile pictures
+   - The file path must match the pattern `/profile_pictures/{userId}_{timestamp}.jpg`

+2. **Default Rule**:
+   - All other access is denied by default

+These rules ensure that users can only upload their own profile pictures while allowing all authenticated users to view profile pictures.